This is the multi-page printable view of this section. Click here to print.

 build ENDOR_SCAN_BUILD Enable the scan to build the project if needed.

-call-graph-languages ENDOR_SCAN_CALLGRAPH_LANGUAGES Set programming languages for call graph generation (go, java, python, rust) (default [go,java,python,rust]).
+call-graph-languages ENDOR_SCAN_CALLGRAPH_LANGUAGES Set programming languages for call graph generation (go, java, python, rust) (default value is: [go, java, python, rust]).

 disable-private-package-analysis ENDOR_SCAN_DISABLE_PRIVATE_PACKAGE_ANALYSIS Disable the call graph analysis of private dependencies that are not part of the repository.